Computing Weighted Subset Transversals in $H$-Free Graphs

 Now suppose $F_T$ meets $D_1$ and $D_2$, but $F_T \cap V(D_h)$ is an independent set of $G$ for $h \in \{1,2\}$.
 We may also assume, without loss of generality, that $T \cap F_T \cap V(D_1) \neq \emptyset$, since $F_T \cap T \neq \emptyset$.
 Towards a contradiction, suppose $|F_T \cap V(D_1)|, |F_T \cap V(D_2)| \ge 2$.
 Then there exist distinct $v_1,t_1 \in F_T \cap V(D_1)$ such that $t \in T$, and there exist distinct $v_2,v_2' \in F_T \cap V(D_2)$.
 But now $t_1v_2v_1v_2't_1$ is a $T$-cycle of $G[F_T]$, a contradiction.
 We deduce that $|F_T \cap V(D_h)|=1$ for some $h \in \{i,j\}$, as required. \dia

 We now describe the polynomial-time algorithm.
-Our strategy is to compute, in polynomial time, a collection of $O(n^2)$ sets $F_T$ such that $G[F_T]$ is a $T$-forest, where a maximum-weight $F_T$ is guaranteed to be in this collection.
+Our strategy is to compute, in polynomial time, a collection of ${\mathcal O}(n^2)$ sets $F_T$ such that $G[F_T]$ is a $T$-forest, where a maximum-weight $F_T$ is guaranteed to be in this collection.
 It then suffices to output a set from this collection of maximum weight.